Channels connections are designed to work with a very wide array of devices through a range of client libraries.

 There are 3 broad categories of devices that we support:

 - Web browsers - desktop and mobile

 - Other clients (Arduino, Java, .NET etc)

 A client’s ability to connect is determined by the functionality of the platform, and the quality of the network (whether there are firewalls or proxies that interfere).

-Browsers establish a connection to the Pusher network using our pusher-js library.
+Browsers establish a connection to the Channels network using our pusher-js library.

 Our available transports are: